pittcsc/pittcswiki/README.md

 ## Instructions
 If you want to run this locally, you need credentials to access the Pitt CSC course testimonials google sheet.
-You can download [this JSON file](https://drive.google.com/open?id=1IFJIa3mCCGfO7f5vFy0YVz_GjTSTc9O4) (if you are a CS officer) and save it in the root of the folder.
-Or you can set the `GOOGLE_SERVICE_ACCOUNT_CREDENTIALS` environment variable to the value of the JSON string.
+You can download this JSON file in the Pitt CSC Wiki [here](https://drive.google.com/drive/folders/1gj8PFneOhnre0uFxrx4Fb_qB1zAeNPc6) or ask an officer for access.
+You can also set the `GOOGLE_SERVICE_ACCOUNT_CREDENTIALS` environment variable to the value of the JSON string.

 ```
 yarn start